Deportation from the United States: Industry and state-level

-The economic impact would be felt across all sectors, but some industries would be disproportionately affected.
-Industries with the highest concentration of unauthorized workers, such as agriculture, construction, and leisure and hospitality, would experience workforce reductions of 10 percent to 18 percent.
-The agriculture and leisure and hospitality sectors would see their respective GDPs fall by 8.6 percent in the long run.
-While these industries would see the largest percentage declines, the largest absolute GDP losses would occur in the nation's largest industries: manufacturing ($74 billion annual loss), wholesale and retail trade ($65 billion annual loss), and financial activities ($54 billion annual loss).

-At the state level, the impacts would be most severe in states with large unauthorized populations.
-A mass deportation policy was projected to reduce California's annual GDP by $103 billion, or about 5 percent.
+A 2016 study projected that economic impact of mass deportations would be felt nationwide, but some industries would be disproportionately affected.
+Industries with the highest concentration of migrant workers, such as agriculture, construction, and leisure and hospitality, were projected to have workforce reductions of 10 percent to 18 percent, attributing to a projected 8.6 decline in gross domestic product (GDP) long-term.
+While these industries were projected to have the largest percentage declines, the largest absolute GDP losses would occur in the nation's manufacturing ($74 billion annual loss), wholesale and retail trade ($65 billion annual loss), and financial activities ($54 billion annual loss) industry.
+Mass deportation policies were projected by that study to reduce California's annual GDP by $103 billion, or about 5 percent.
 Texas would lose $60 billion, New York $40 billion, and New Jersey $26 billion annually.

 Households and housing market

-Beyond the national GDP, mass deportation would have a devastating effect on the finances of mixed-status households, those containing both U.S. citizens and undocumented residents.
+Beyond the national GDP, mass deportation would have negative effects on the finances of mixed-status households, those containing both U.S. citizens and foreign nationals.
 In 2014, there were 3.3 million such households in the United States, home to 6.6 million U.S.-born citizens, 5.7 million of whom were children.
-A 2017 study found that removing undocumented members from these households would slash their median income by 47 percent, from $41,300 to $22,000, plunging millions of U.S. families into poverty.
+A 2017 study found that removing the foreign-national members from these households would slash their median income by 47 percent, from $41,300 to $22,000, plunging millions of U.S. families into poverty.
 The study estimated that the cost of raising the one-third of these children who would likely remain in the U.S. would total $118 billion.

-The nation's housing market would also be jeopardized, as households with undocumented immigrants held 1.2 million mortgages in 2014.
-Research has found that deportations "exacerbate rates of foreclosure among Latinos by removing income earners from owner-occupied households", with local immigration enforcement playing a significant role in this trend.
+That same study found that the housing market would also be affected, as there were 1.2 million mortgages in 2014 with foreign nationals as members of the household, claiming that deportation "exacerbate rates of foreclosure among Latinos by removing income earners from owner-occupied households", with local immigration enforcement playing a significant role in that trend.

-Criticism

-The deportation system has faced extensive criticism from legal scholars, historians, and sociologists, who have analyzed its constitutional foundations, social consequences, and role in the global economy.
-Critics have challenged the legal doctrines that underpin the government's authority, the racial and social inequities the system produces, and the punitive nature of its application.